The Iowa model sucks

-Second, I never gave a damn whether my classmates liked it or didn't like my story, and similarly, I hated being asked what I liked about someone's story.
-Sometimes, I hated everything about a story--its premise, characters, genre, structure, and so forth.
+Second, I never gave a damn whether my classmates liked my story or not.
+Similarly, I hated being asked what I liked about someone's story.
+Sometimes I hated everything about someone's story — its premise, characters, genre, structure, and so forth.
 Which is fine.
 I'm not the audience for that story.
-I will never like sci-fi vampire erotica, but lots of people do.
-And so when that happens to me or someone else, the best we can do is say something trite: "The descriptions were good."
-It's a waste of the writer's time.
+I will never like scifi vampire erotica, but lots of people do.
+And so when that happened, the best I could do was say something trite: "The descriptions were good."
+What a waste of the writer's time.

-Jumping into "what I liked," skips the crucial step where the critiquer explains their underlying assumptions about the story.
-If you interpret a story to be about the religious radicalization of the main character, you are going to have very different opinions about what's working than your classmate who thought the story was about the comfort religion provides in times of grief.
+During discussions reviewers must explain their underlying assumptions about a story.
+If one person thinks the story is about the main character becoming radicalized, they will have a very different opinion about what's working than someone else who thought the story was about the comfort religion provides in times of grief.

-The writer also needs to know what the different interpretations of his or her story are, because he or she had intentions for the piece.
+The writer also needs to know how different readers interpreted the story differently, because he or she had intentions for their piece.
 Did she succeed?
 Did she fail?
-Is there a disconnect between her intent and its affect?
+Is there a disconnect between her intent and its effect?
 If so, why?
 Did it land perfectly, and everyone interpreted it in exactly the same way.
 If so, maybe it's too obvious, too simple.